influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/security/get-started-auth.md

 ## Permissions in InfluxDB Enterprise

-Compared to InfluxDB OSS, InfluxDB Enterprise has an [expanded set of 16 permissions](/enterprise_influxdb/v1.9/administration/manage/security/authentication_and_authorization-api/#list-of-available-privileges).
+InfluxDB Enterprise has an [expanded set of 16 permissions](/enterprise_influxdb/v1.9/administration/manage/security/permissions/#permissions).
 These permissions allow for
 controlling read and write access to data for all databases at once, as well as permitting certain cluster-management actions like creating or deleting resources.